 Some of the best tank mates for these guys include:

 - Blackskirt Tetra

 - Red tail shark

 - Black ghost knife

 One note with cichlids.
 These fish may become too aggressive during spawning time to house with silver dollars.
-Be sure to isolate them in breeding tanks for this reason to keep your silver dollars healthy and stress free.
+Be sure to isolate them in breeding tanks for this reason to keep your silver dollars (similar to silver arowanas) healthy and stress free.

 Gender, Breeding, and Reproductive Considerations